-- If your child is taking any of these drugs: Escitalopram or pimozide.
+- If you are taking any of these drugs: Escitalopram or pimozide.

 - An unsafe heartbeat that is not normal (long QT on ECG) has happened with this drug.
 Sudden deaths have rarely happened in people taking this drug.
 Talk with the doctor.

 - Avoid drinking alcohol while taking this drug.

 - Talk with your doctor before you use marijuana, other forms of cannabis, or prescription or OTC drugs that may slow your actions.

 - In depression, sleep and appetite may get better soon after starting this drug.
 Other low mood signs may take up to 4 weeks to get better.

 - This drug may raise the chance of bleeding.
 Sometimes, bleeding can be life-threatening.
 Talk with the doctor.